Don’t let the shark die.

 Just keep swimming

-With 2020 throwing life up in the air on a global scale, I felt it was time to rebrand again.
-The world has changed so much, I wanted to create something much different, while still holding on to my favorite part of my brand for continuity - the ampersand.
+With the world changing rapidly in 2020, I felt it was time to rebrand again.
+The world has changed so much, I wanted to create something much different, while still holding on to my favorite part of my brand for continuity – the ampersand.

 I have rethought the ampersand mark, using a thinner line, a single color, strategic placement in the round shape including an unexpected bit of white space, resulting a distinctive stand-alone mark.
 I chose a new palette – a so-pink-it’s-almost-red color paired with black – as a fresh alternative of the reds and golds I’ve been using for so many years.
 Finally, I introduced a new font, Museo Slab 100 with slimmer lines, paired with Gotham again but also in a lighter weight.
 Overall, I think this new mark has a modern, sleek profile, is memorable and distinctive, and carries on with the previous visuals in a new way.